dionhut/ghost-s3-file-store/README.md

 I like to deploy Ghost in a Docker container using the official [Ghost](https://hub.docker.com/_/ghost/) image.

 I created an npm project with a Dockerfile and installed ghost-s3-file-storage as a dependency.
-This way when the container is build we can include the index.js and it's node_modules.
+This way when the container is built we can include the index.js and it's node_modules.

 ```
 npm init